 If level is absent, it SHALL default to the value determined by the procedure defined for result.level (§3.26.10), except throughout the procedure, replace ruleConfigurationOverrides with notificationConfigurationOverrides.

 Analysis tools SHOULD treat notifications whose level property is "error" as failures and treat the entire run as having failed (for example, by settings the exit code to the value that the tool uses to indicate failure, typically a non-zero value).

+Because a notification whose level property is "error" describes a failed run, an analysis tool SHALL NOT override the severity of such a notification.

 threadId property